degauss-org/geocoder/README.md

 This software was designed and tested only on Linux Ubuntu.
 The following install instructions are for Ubuntu.
 CentOS install instructions are also below, but are not tested.

-As an alternative to the usual installation, a dockerfile is available.
-(To download the dockerfile without cloning the entire repo use `wget https://raw.githubusercontent.com/cole-brokamp/geocoder/master/Dockerfile`).
-Install docker, start the docker service (`service docker start`), build the docker image (`docker build -t geocoder .`) and run it interactively for a prompt (`docker run -it geocoder`).
+As an alternative to the usual installation, a docker image that contains everything needed is available from Docker Hub.
+Use `docker run -it colebrokamp/geocoder` to pull and load the image.
+This will take a while because it does include the TIGER database file.
+(If installing from behind a proxy, see [this article](https://docs.docker.com/engine/admin/systemd/#http-proxy) about configuring `HTTP_PROXY`.

 ### Requirements